oyoclass/python3-doc/doc/extralibs/bottle.md

 run(host='0.0.0.0', port=8080)
 ```

-Copy and paste the above code to the Python3 Editor and click run, you will see the website running on the right.
+When you click run, you will see the website running to the right of your code.

 When you visit "/", you will see a page like this:
 <img src="../../assets/img/bottle-hello-index.png" width="400px">